svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 ```

 Here execution was stopped after a short while with ctrl+c and we
-can se that the stack pointer is at most 11 and also that we have
+can see that the stack pointer is at most 11 and also that we have
 incremented `x` to 3160 by now.
 Looks a lot better!

 ___